linomp/cpp_pointers_tutorial/README.md

-Source code to accompany the excellent ["Pointers in C/C++" youtube playlist](https://www.youtube.com/watch?v=h-HBipu_1P0&list=PL2_aWCzGMAwLZp6LMUKI3cc7pgGsasm2_) by the guys at "mycodeschool", with annotations by me.
+Source code to accompany the excellent ["Pointers in C/C++" youtube playlist](https://www.youtube.com/watch?v=h-HBipu_1P0&list=PL2_aWCzGMAwLZp6LMUKI3cc7pgGsasm2_) by the guys at `www.mycodeschool.com`, with annotations by me.